mlrun/katacoda-scenarios/quick-start/kubernetes_cluster.md

 `launch.sh`{{execute}}

-A wait a few seconds, to allow Katacoda, create your Kubernetes cluster.
+Wait a few seconds, to allow Katacoda creating your Kubernetes cluster.

 Next thing, is running *kubectl*, the Kubernetes command-line tool, which is available throughout the terminal screen, e.g.: